-These items refer to family group therapy supervised by medical practitioners other than consultant psychiatrists.
+These items refer to family group therapy supervised by general practitioner, specialist or consultant physician (other than consultant psychiatrists).
 To be used, these items require that a formal intervention with a specific therapeutic outcome, such as improved family function and/or communication, is undertaken.
 Other types of group attendances do not attract benefits.
 It should be noted that only one fee applies in respect of each group of patients.